7 Questions Every Squarespace Designer Should Ask Themselves

 • How do my clients usually describe what I do for them?

-• Where do my clients primarily come from—referrals, social media, or somewhere else?
+• Where do my clients primarily come from—referrals, social media, SEO, partnerships?

 Action Step